swiftlang/swift-evolution/proposals/nnnn-effectful-readonly-properties.md

 For example, because we do not allow for function overloading based only on differences in effects, some sort of mechanism like `rethrows` and an equivalent version for `async` (such as a "reasync") would be required on `subscript(keyPath:)` as a starting-point.
 While a key-path literal can be [automatically treated as a function](0249-key-path-literal-function-expressions.md), a general `KeyPath` value is not a function, so it cannot carry effects in its type.
 This causes problems when trying to make, for example, a `rethrows` version of `subscript(keyPath:)` work.

 We could also introduce additional kinds of key-paths that have various capabilities, like the existing `WritableKeyPath` and `ReferenceWritableKeyPath`.
-Then, we could synthesize versions of `subscript` with the right effects specifiers on it, for example, `subscript<T : ThrowingKeyPath>(keyPath : T) throws`.
+Then, we could synthesize versions of `subscript` with the right effects specifiers on it, for example, `subscript<T: ThrowingKeyPath>(keyPath: T) throws`.
 This would require `KeyPath` kinds for all three new combinations of effects beyond "no effects".

 So, a non-trivial restructuring of the type system, or significant extensions to the `KeyPath` API, would be required to make key-paths work for effectful properties.
 Thus, for now, we will disallow accesses to effectful properties via key-paths.
 There already exist restrictions on key-paths to mutable properties based on the instance type (e.g., `WritableKeyPath`), so it would not be unusual to disallow key-paths to effectful properties.